I have summarized the highly recommended beaches on the East Coast into a single list of places I especially want to introduce to you.

 Kaneohe Sandbar

-The Sandbar is a phantom beach that reveals itself only for a very short time during low tide.
+The sandbar is a phantom sandy beach that reveals itself only during a very short period at low tide.

-Kaneohe Sandbar is a popular scenic spot dense with coral reefs and shallow areas, often called the “Heavenly Sea” or “Angel’s Sea”!
+Kaneohe Sandbar is a popular scenic spot packed with coral reefs and shallow water areas, often called the Sea of Heaven or the Sea of Angels!

-Both feature a beautiful contrast between pure white beaches and cobalt blue waters, a beauty that has been selected as the No. 1 beach in the US.
+The contrast between the pure white beach and the cobalt blue sea is incredibly beautiful in both places, boasting a beauty that has earned them the title of No. 1 beach in the US.

-The shallow coast stretching for over 1km in the middle of the ocean is scenery unique to Hawaii.
+The shallow coastline stretching for over a kilometer in the middle of the sea can be considered a uniquely Hawaiian landscape.

-It is a hugely popular tourist spot representing Hawaii, so if you have the chance, please visit!
+It is a highly popular tourist spot representing Hawaii, so please visit if you have the chance!

 See more about Kaneohe Sandbar